2020 JASH Annual Gala Reimagined & Online Silent Auction

 This year, our theme is Mirai "Our New Future," which we found fitting as we take on this unpredictable time and reimagine the ways that we can operate as a community organization.

-Why Register?
+Mahalo!
 It is thanks to the generosity of our members that JASH is able to offer a variety of events and programs, including the regular production of our Annual Gala and Silent Auction.
-We humbly ask for your continued support through the purchase of your Annual Gala "seats"; donations to our Online Silent Auction; corporate sponsorships; and monetary donations.
+We humbly ask for your continued support through participation in our Silent Auction; corporate sponsorships; and monetary donations.
 We are excited to continue virtually serving our community, and are looking forward to when we can safely gather once more.

 Each year, JASH honors an individual, company, or organization with the Bridge Award for promoting understanding and friendship between Hawaii and Japan.
 In the spirit of building bridges of friendship, we are pleased to present the Sony Corporation with the Bridge Award for their exemplary leadership in fostering a relationship between Japan and the U.S.